SuperBeam in detail

 SuperBeam looks much the same as many other Windows programs, with a menu at the top, toolbar under, status line at the bottom and Project Manager to the left.
 It runs on Windows XP, Vista, Windows 7, 8 and 10 (32-bit or 64-bit) systems.
 You can choose the font(s) used to display and print calculations.
 A larger font is easier to read; a smaller font shows more information without scrolling - the choice is yours!

-New for 2016: SuperBeam, ProSteel - with EuroBeam to follow - now lets you choose from one of 20 colour schemes (themes).
+New in 2016: SuperBeam, ProSteel and EuroBeam now let you choose from one of 20 colour schemes (themes).
 These screenshots use the Sapphire theme.
 You can see them all on our themes preview page.

 A SuperBeam project is made up of one or more 'items'.
 An item can be a steel or timber beam, steel column, timber post or stud or text page.
 The new script option lets you generate calculation sheets for members such as pressed steel lintels which are sized using safe load tables.
 Each item calculation appears in a separate window.